omgnetwork/optimism/boba_community/fraud-detector/README.md

 This repo allows you to:

 1. Run your own Boba geth L2 on your computer.
 In this case, the geth L2 will run in its `Verifier` mode.
-In `Verifier` mode, the geth will sync from L1 and uses the transaction data from the L1 contracts to compute what the state roots should be, *if the operator is honest*.
+In `Verifier` mode, the geth will sync from L1 and use the transaction data from the L1 contracts to compute what the state roots should be, *if the operator is honest*.

 2. A separate service, the *fraud-detector*, can then be used to discover potential fraud.
-Briefly, the fraud detection steps consist of requesting a state root from Boba Mainnet L1 and requesting a state root from *your* Verifier.
+Briefly, the fraud detection process consists of requesting a state root from Boba Mainnet L1 and requesting a state root from your Verifier.
 If those state roots match, then, the operator has been honest.
 If they do not match, then, that **might** be due to fraud, or, could also indicate indexing or timestamp errors, or chain configuration errors.

-The central idea is that if two systems looks at the same transactions, then they should generate the same state roots.
+The central idea is that if two (or more) systems look at the same transactions, then they should all generate the same state roots.
 If they don't, then there is a problem somewhere.
-Fundamentally, the security of rollups has little to do with math or cryptography - rather, security arises from publicly depositing transactions and their state roots (in this case into the Boba L1 contracts), and then, **having many independent people check those data for possible discrepancies**.
+Fundamentally, the security of rollups has little to do with math or cryptography - rather, security arises from the operator publicly depositing transactions and their corresponding state roots, and then, **having many independent nodes check those data for possible discrepancies**.

 ## 1. Errors and State Root Mismatches in the Boba Mainnet